shrianshChari/showpath/readme.md

 ```

 You can also alter its behavior with different flags:

-`-r` - Colors each path to make each one more visually distinguishable
+`-r` - Colors each path to make each one more visually distinguishable <br>
 `-n` - Numbers each path so keep track of how many paths are in $PATH.

 ### Limitations